 I guess you would have to identify the goal of the course.
 Target shooting, bulls-eye basics?
 Self-defense shooting basics?
 Once the mission is established, the basics are established.
 What if the “basics” were just a little bit bigger than the old acceptable standards, yet still quite simple and quite…basic?
 And by the way, I am not looking for people to compile the old standards in lists here.
 My goal actually will be shooting for some new standards.

-Self defense, gun experts talk about street crime and some say there is no "street crime" (in a semantic sense) and they claim there’s really only “parking lot crime.”
-Just?
+Self defense, gun experts talk about street crime and some say there is little “street crime” (in a semantic sense) and they claim there’s really mostly only “parking lot crime.”
 But we know that there is also college dorm crime, hallway crime, elevator crime, home invasion…all kinds of crime.
 But let’s talk about parking lot crime for example because there is a lot.
 It is a place where many strangers pass each other.
 What would be the basics of gun fighting on parking lots.
 The basics would include gun drawing, gun handling, hitting the target.
 Reloading.
 Moving around a tad when shooting the target.
 Lots of live fire.
 Stuff like that.
 The usual….basic stuff.

 But…what if I did all that and were to add a few more basics to this day?
 More simple basics.
 What if we all took up simulated ammo guns and had some shoot-outs right on a parking.
 In, out and around cars?
 (Some of this ammo does not hurt cars).
 As they say in baseball, you are going to have a hard time hitting a curve ball is you don’t see them in practice.
 The same holds true in parking lot shoot-outs.
 A whole lot can go on.
 Even if you pull a car or two onto the range once in a rare while and you are still shoot paper targets, it is not the same as having a moving, thinking person shooting back at you trying to kill you.